 Ensure participants’ behavioral responses and eye-movements in the experimental design can be used to differentiate comprehensions of the test sentences and can be used to adjudicate between different accounts to be tested.

 NOTE: Given the experimental design, the correct response to a conjunctive statement is the big open box, such as Box A in Figure 1.
 The correct response to a but-statement is the small open box containing the animal being mentioned in the first half of the test audios, such as Box D in Figure 1.
 Participants’ responses to the disjunctive statement, however, depend on whether and/or how the two discussed inferences are processed.
 If participants compute neither the scalar implicature nor the ignorance inference, then all the four boxes are eligible options.
 If participants compute the scalar implicature but not the ignorance inference, then the big open, such as box A in Figure 1, will be ruled out, and the remaining three boxes B, C, and D are all eligible options.
-If participants compute the ignorance inference but not the scalar implicature, then the small open box(es) will be ruled out, i.e., boxes C and D will be ruled out.
+If participants compute the ignorance inference but not the scalar implicature, then the small open boxes will be ruled out, i.e., boxes C and D will be ruled out.
 To summarize, the small closed box, such as box B in Figure 1, will not be chosen as the final option of a disjunctive statement until the scalar implicature and the ignorance inferences are both computed.

 Build the Experimental Script